Select the appropriate agent for your device

 |Intel x86||Debian based||amd64|

 We can basically create the qbee agent for any Linux system.
-Please ask us if your system is not in the list.
+Please ask us if your system is not in the list in the package tab.